 There are only 31 Certified Registered Nurse Anesthetists who were inducted into the Academy since 1983.
 Dr. Gould is the first and only CRNA of color to be inducted as a Fellow of the American Academy of Nursing.
 Dr. Gould is a member of the American Academy of Nurses, American Association of Nurse Anesthetists, National Black Nurses Association, American Nurses Association, Sigma Theta Tau Honor Society, and Delta Sigma Theta Sorority, Inc. She is married with three children and resides in New Jersey.

-John Bing, CRNA is the President of the Diversity in Nurse Anesthesia Mentorship Program since 2009.
+John Bing, CRNA, FAAN is the President of the Diversity in Nurse Anesthesia Mentorship Program since 2009.

-Mr. Bing serves as the Region 6 AANA Board Director and the owner of J. Bing Associates Services where he provides anesthesia services for independent practices, hospitals, and outpatient centers for twenty-five years.
+Mr. Bing is a recent Fellow of the American Academy of Nursing, formerly served as a Region 6 AANA Board Director, and currrently the owner of J. Bing Associates Services where he provides anesthesia services for independent practices, hospitals, and outpatient centers for twenty-five years.
 He received his Bachelor of Science in Nursing from the University of the District of Columbia.
 He graduated from the George Washington University School of Nurse Anesthesia Program.
 Since that time, he has worked at the University of Maryland Medical Center Shock Trauma Center for sixteen years.